darsain/grunt-bumpup/README.md

 grunt bumpup:build
 ```

-### Usage Examples
+## Usage Examples

 #### Release task
-In this example, we create a release task that handles everything needed to build a new release of your project:
+In this example, we create a "release" task alias that handles everything needed to build a new project release:

 ```js
 // Task configurations